 1. No drinking with your right hand in the first pub.

 2. No pointing at people in the second pub.

 3. No talking to anyone you know in the third pub.

-4. No standing, resting or leaning in the fourth pub.
+4. No sitting, resting or leaning in the fourth pub.

-Undoubtedly the 12 Pubs of Christmas is not the healthiest of ways to spend a December evening and sure it does play into stereotypes about Irish drinking habits, but I think in many ways that misses the point of these kinds of events.
-The 12 Pubs should be viewed as a once (or twice) a year occasion, to mark the passing of another year and share in each other's company around a special time of year.
-A 12 Pubs night is one that is always full of laughter and funny stories; it is a night of excess sure, but also one of great merriment.
+Undoubtedly, the Twelve Pubs of Christmas is not the healthiest of ways to spend a December evening and sure it does play into stereotypes about Irish drinking habits, but I think in many ways that these criticisms miss the point of these kinds of events.
+The Twelve Pubs should be viewed as a once (or twice) a year occasion, to mark the passing of another year, and share in each other's company around a special time of year.
+A Twelve Pubs night is one that is always full of laughter and funny stories; it is a night of excess sure, but also one of great merriment.

-So three cheers to the Irish tradition of the 12 Pubs of Christmas … and thank God it only comes round for one month a year!
+So three cheers to the Irish tradition of the Twelve Pubs of Christmas … and thank God it only comes round for one month a year!